etesync/etesync-dav/macos-instructions.md

       * Server Address: localhost
       * Server Path: /
       * Port: 37358
-      * Prior to macOS Mojave: Uncheck "Use SSL".
+      * Check "Use SSL".
-        From macOS Mojave onwards: Check "Use SSL."
-        (Mojave require SSL to be enabled.)
     * CardDAV: Works.
 Setup instructions:
       * Internet Accounts->Add Other Account->CardDAV account
       * Account Type: Manual
       * Username: user@example.com
       * Password: generated etesync-dav password
-      * Server Address: `http://localhost:37358/` (under macOS Mojave: `https://localhost:37358/`)
+      * Server Address: `https://localhost:37358/` (please note it's https, not http!)

-## macOS Mojave
+## macOS Mojave bugs

-macOS Mojave enforces the use of SSL, *regardless* of whether you enable the checkbox for SSL or not.
+macOS Mojave suffers from a bug that enforces the use of SSL, *regardless* of whether you enable the checkbox for SSL or not.
 So to use EteSync, you have to enable SSL.

-You can do so by either using the `etesync-dav-certgen` utility, or follow the instructions below.
-Following these instructions will generate a self-signed SSL certificate, configure etesync-dav to use that certificate, and make your system trust it.
+## Setup SSL

+Instructions differ depending on how you run `etesync-dav`.
+Most people will just need the first.

-### Automatic SSL setup
+### Webui

-You can automatically setup SSL by running the following command:

-    etesync-dav-certgen --trust-cert

-You will be prompted for your login password.
-This is because `--trust-cert` imports the certificate into your login keychain and then instructs the system to trust it for SSL connections.

-Once you have run `etesync-dav-certgen`, you need to restart `etesync-dav` for the changes to take effect.
-Then proceed to configure CalDAV and CardDAV as described above.

-If you have already configured `etesync-dav` to use SSL, `etesync-dav-certgen` will use your existing settings; in won't reconfigure `etesync-dav`.
-It also won't overwrite existing certificates. `--trust-cert` works on macOS 10.3 or newer only.
-See `etesync-dav-certgen --help` for details.
+1. Login
+2. Click on the "Setup SSL" button at the top and wait.
+3. Enter your password once prompted by the system.
+4. Restart `etesync-dav`

+### Command line tool

+1. Login
+2. Run `etesync-dav certgen`
+3. Enter your password once prompted by the system.
+4. Restart `etesync-dav`

-### Manual SSL setup
+### Manual setup

 Alternatively you can generate and configure a self-signed certificate manually with the following steps: